alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

 ### [5.
 Use of uninitialized unsigned integer](./05_use-of-uninitialized-variable)

-- As unsigned integer types don't have trap representation (i.e., all possible bit combinations are valid values), programers may think that using uninitialized unsigned integer will be spared from undefined behaviors.
-The implicit argument is that no matter what the uninitizlied memory blocks contain, the wrost case scenario is we read some rubbish bits (yet still valid unsigned int) from it.
+- As unsigned integer types don't have trap representation (i.e., all possible bit combinations are valid values), programmers may think that using uninitialized unsigned integers will be spared from undefined behaviors.
+The implicit argument is that no matter what the uninitialized memory blocks contain, the worst case scenario is we read some rubbish bits (yet still valid unsigned int) from it.

   - Unfortunately, the trust is misplaced.
-This is because compilers are free to **not** reserving memory blocks for uninitilized variables, rendering merely reading from them (i.e., non-existent memory) undefined.
+This is because compilers are free to **not** reserve memory blocks for uninitialized variables, rendering merely reading from them (i.e., non-existent memory) undefined.

 - Source: para.
 2 of section 6.3.2.1 of [C11][1]: